seepel/seandandchiara/_includes/event_en.md

   We’ll be celebrating our wedding in a XIV century castle in the town of Castellar, about 7km from Saluzzo, at the foothills of the Italian Alps with a stunning view of the Bronda valley.
 Find more info here: [http://www.castellodicastellar.it/index-english.html](http://www.castellodicastellar.it/index-english.html)

 ##### Schedule:
-This is a provisionary program.
-More details to come.

- * Welcome: from 3:30pm
+This is the (probably) final program.
+We'll update it if anything changes.

  * Ceremony starts: 4:30pm
  * Picture time: 5:15 - 6:00pm
  * Guided tour of the castle: two groups, at 6:00 and 6:30pm